This site is a work in progress. Please take a look around and let us know what you think!

 75 MacNab St S, Hamilton, ON L8P 3C1, Canada

-Provides women and non-binary people with the opportunity to reskill or upskill in advanced manufacturing or data science through certification training and additional supports related to navigating non-traditional workplaces and job development.
+Provides women and non-binary people with the opportunity to reskill or upskill in advanced manufacturing, data science, or data analytics through certification training and additional supports related to navigating non-traditional workplaces and job development.
 All training expenses are covered by FedDev Ontario, and paid by YWCA Hamilton.

 Violence Against Women Emergency Shelter